backdrop-contrib/ckeditor5/README.md

 * Drag and drop toolbar configuration.
 * Automatic configuration of text format HTML tags based on toolbar.

-There is not yetany kind of upgrade path from CKEditor 4 to 5, other than reconfiguring an editor to match the previous CKEditor 4 configuration.

 Requirements
 ------------
-Backdrop core.
-You can enable CKEditor 4 and 5 modules on the same site, as long as they are configured on different text formats.

 CKEditor 5 does not support Internet Explorer.
 An up-to-date browser is required.
 See
 [CKEditor Browser Compatibility](https://ckeditor.com/docs/ckeditor5/latest/support/browser-compatibility.html).

 Installation
 ------------